ichortower/FontSmasher/docs/author-guide.md

 discards everything after the first character in the key when deciding which glyph to target, but providing the extra (discarded) information makes the key unique and prevents Newtonsoft from collapsing them.
-This has the advantage of letting you put all your glyphs in the same patch, but it might cause strange behavior if multiple mods edit the same glyph with different suffixes: the edits will end up applying in dictionary sort order instead of patch priority/load order.
+This has the advantage of letting you put all your glyphs in the same patch, but it might cause unexpected behavior if multiple mods edit the same glyph with different
+suffixes: the edits will end up applying in dictionary sort order instead of patch priority/load order.

 There are examples of both approaches in the sample content pack.